Drive sales on autopilot with ecommerce-focused features

 Single product images

-Single product images refer to main or featured photos.
+Single product images refer to the main or featured photos.
 They are likely the largest images and are used when you’re creating a WooCommerce product listing.

 The single product images shouldn’t be cropped and must have a minimum width of 600 pixels.